samdoidge/samdoidge.com/_posts/2017-03-16-revelations.md

 My recent holiday has been a relevation to me, and I'm feeling very positive.

-* WORK IN PROGRESS *
 ![sam](/assets/7121210zoomed.jpeg)
-Asher Durand, The Beeches, 1845.
+*Asher Durand, The Beeches, 1845.*

 I discovered it when viewing Romanticism art, and it appears to be a genre almost made for me.